ArctosDB/documentation-wiki/_documentation/bulkloader.markdown

 You may mix accessions, collections, or anything else in a single load.

-The specimen Bulkloader will not alone handle every eventuality that may ever occur while entering data.
+The catalog record Bulkloader will not alone handle every eventuality that may ever occur while entering data.
 (The suite of tools available should.)
-Use [flags](#fields) to mark incomplete records for further editing, tie to other bulkloaders with UUIDs, or talk to your friendly local Arctos development team BEFORE you make a mess.
+Use [flags] to mark incomplete records for further editing, tie to other bulkloaders with UUIDs, or talk to your friendly local Arctos development team BEFORE you make a mess.

 Error messages should include more than enough information to allow you to locate and correct the problem.
-If that isn’t the case, [contact us](https://arctosdb.org/join-arctos/contacts-support) with the error message and a description of the action that caused the error message.
+If that isn’t the case, [contact us]([https://arctosdb.org/join-arctos/contacts-support](https://github.com/ArctosDB/arctos/issues/new?assignees=&labels=contact&projects=&template=contact-arctos.md&title=%5Bexternal+CONTACT%5D)) with the error message and a description of the action that caused the error message.